 How to prepare the carrots

-Peel and finely grate the carrots when you are ready to make the recipe.
-I do not recommend doing this step in advance as the carrots will start releasing moisture after a while.
-I also do not recommend buying ready grated carrots for this recipe.
+Peel then finely grate the carrotsย when you are ready to make the recipe.
+I do not recommend doing this step in advance as the carrots will start releasing moisture after a while.ย I also do not recommend buying ready grated carrots for this recipe.ย

-I used a high speed blender because it's quick and easy and there is no need to pre-soak the dates (or even chop them).
-But you can use a food processor (or a stick blender) if you prefer.
-Just chop the dates and soak them in the apple juice for at least 30 minutes before pureeing then whisk together with the egg, oil and vanilla extract and combine with the dry ingredients as per Instructions.
+If using a blender there is no need to soak the dates.
+If, however, you prefer to use a food processor I recommend chopping the dates and soaking them in the apple juice for at least 30 minutes before pureeing with the remaining ingredients.

 Step-by-step recipe instructions

-5. Pour in the dry mixture and stir just to combine.
-Do not overstir.
+6. Add dry mixture: Pour in the dry mixture and stir just to combine.ย Do not overstir.ย

 Optional ingredients you can use

-These dairy free carrot muffins are delicious as they are, but you can add other ingredients into the batter for a different flavour twist or texture.
+These dairy free carrot and date muffins are delicious as they are, but you can add other ingredients into the batter for a different flavour twist or texture.
 They include:

-- A handful of chopped nuts, such as pecans, walnuts or macademia
+- A handful of chopped nuts, such as pecans, walnuts or macadamia

 - A couple of tablespoons of seeds, such as sunflower or pumpkin